minakilabs/sallmon-sdk/README.md

 ---

-## 🌟 Project Description: Sallmon CORE - The Meme Blockchain
+🌟 Project Description: Sallmon CORE - The Meme Blockchain

-Sallmon Core

-A Python CPU/GPU Blockchain Utility Network
+Welcome to Sallmon CORE, where blockchain meets creativity, and your CPU/GPU gets a workout worthy of a dogfish chasing its tail upstream.
+We’ve combined cutting-edge blockchain functionality with the whimsy of aquatic memes to create a Python-based utility network like no other.
+Yes, it’s fun, but make no mistake—beneath the playful scales lies serious tech.

 📦 Installation

-Install Sallmon Core via PyPI:
+Getting Sallmon CORE up and running is easier than teaching a dogfish new tricks.
+Just run:

+pip install sallmon-core

 ❌ Uninstallation

-Remove Sallmon Core from your system:
+If you ever need to bid farewell to Sallmon CORE, we won’t take it personally.
+Remove it with:

-pip uninstall sallmon_core
+pip uninstall sallmon-core

 📖 Source Code Access

-Our source code is available upon request.
-However, we encourage you to challenge yourself by building your own core software.
-If you successfully launch your own core software, we’d love to invite you to join our development team.
-Let’s innovate together!
+Our source code is available on request.
+But why not flex your gills and try building your own core software?
+Think of it as a rite of passage in the blockchain ocean.
+Successfully launch your own?
+Fantastic!
+We’ll roll out the red carpet (and maybe a fish tank) to welcome you to our dev team.
+Let’s swim upstream together! 🐟💻

 Tagline:

-Sallmon CORE: Does your Dogfish bite? 🐟✨
+Sallmon CORE: Does your Dogfish Byte? 🐟✨